SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 [﻿](§9.2)Ejective consonants can also be in clusters.
 It is true that ejective consonants can only be short‑duration consonants, but that doesn't prevent them from being pronounced in succession.

 [﻿](§9.3)Sometimes there will be phonological rules in languages that prevent clusters at certain positions in words.
 Some of them are more liberal when it comes to this; for example, Slavic languages tend to be consonant heavy, and consonant clusters of up to three consonants can be found at the start, the middle or the end.
 An entire word can be made up of consonants.
-In the case of Turkish, we can have “ double consonant clusters ” at the end of words but not at the start of words.
+In the case of Turkish, we can have “ ﻿double consonant clusters﻿ ” at the end of words but not at the start of words.
 So, for example, the word “ ﻿train﻿ ” is pronounced with a vowel inserted between the ‘ ﻿t﻿ ’ and the ‘ ﻿r﻿ ’.
 This is sometimes demonstrated in literature as CVCC or CCCVCCC.
 For example, the English word “ ﻿strengths﻿ ” is CCCVCCC.

-#### CHAPTER TEN ( ﻿Ⅹ﻿ ): Criticisms of the International Phonetic Alphabet ( ﻿IPA﻿ )
+#### CHAPTER TEN ( ﻿Ⅹ﻿ ): Criticisms of the International Phonetic Alphabet (IPA)

 [﻿](§10.1)In this chapter, I want to criticise the International Phonetic Alphabet and Wikipedia articles freely and extensively.